Skip to main content

 Lugano classification

 A staging system is a way for members of a cancer care team to sum up the extent of a cancer’s spread.
-The current staging system for NHL in adults is known as the Lugano classification, which is based on the older Ann Arbor system.
+The current staging system for NHL in adults is known as the Lugano classification, which is a modified version of the older Ann Arbor system.

 The stages are described by Roman numerals I through IV (1-4).
 Limited stage (I or II) lymphomas that affect an organ outside the lymph system (an extranodal organ) have an E added (for example, stage IIE).